Experimental Demonstration of Multi-Target Tracking in Integrated Sensing and Communication: Introduction

 In \gls{isac}, tracking has not yet been well researched despite conditions like clutter richness and suboptimal hardware compared to conventional \acrshort{radar} applications necessitating such techniques.
-Single object tracking has been investigated in purely simulative studies for drone detection~\cite{jiang2024uav}, WiFi~\cite{tai2024target}, inverse synthetic aperture \acrshort{radar} (ISAR)~\cite{gui2024isar}, multistatic setups~\cite{yuan2025kalman}, and extended object using machine learning techniques~\cite{wang2025deep}.
-The authors of~\cite{liesegang2025scalableintegratedsensingcommunications} include multi-objects in a simulated multistatic environment, but focus on the trade-off between communication and sensing.
-The work in \cite{Liu_2023} describes outdoor multi-static multi-object measurements with 5G NR compliant base stations, but does not employ an actual tracking algorithm and evaluates performance on a snapshot-to-snapshot basis.
+Single target tracking has been investigated in purely simulative studies for drone detection~\cite{jiang2024uav}, WiFi~\cite{tai2024target}, inverse synthetic aperture \acrshort{radar} (ISAR)~\cite{gui2024isar}, multistatic setups~\cite{yuan2025kalman}, and extended target using machine learning techniques~\cite{wang2025deep}.
+The authors of~\cite{liesegang2025scalableintegratedsensingcommunications} include multi-targets in a simulated multistatic environment, but focus on the trade-off between communication and sensing.
+The work in \cite{Liu_2023} describes outdoor multi-static multi-target measurements with 5G NR compliant base stations, but does not employ an actual tracking algorithm and evaluates performance on a snapshot-to-snapshot basis.

-In this work, we apply a multi-object \gls{rfs} filter to real-world \gls{isac} measurements.
-Hereby, we focus on the delay-Doppler domain, i.e., we track unlabeled objects based on their range and Doppler speed.
-Our monostatic setup measures an indoor pedestrian scenario based on object emulation with real hardware.
-The benefit of this intermediate step towards measurements with true physical objects are that perfect ground truth is precisely available, enabling comparison to pure simulations.
-Furthermore, all hardware effects are present as well as the clutter from the real environment for a realistic performance.
-Our contributions are as follows: \begin{enumerate} \item to the best of our knowledge, we showcase the world's first \gls{isac} tracking based on measurements with a communication system \item we provide the detailed pipeline, from acquisition to tracking result using a state-of-the-art \acrshort{phd} filter, \item we validate our implementation end-to-end in a real-world industrial scenario with multiple emulated objects using real hardware. \end{enumerate}
+In this work, we apply a multi-target \gls{rfs} filter to real-world \gls{isac} measurements.
+Hereby, we focus on the delay-Doppler domain, i.e., we track unlabeled targets based on their range and radial speed.
+Our monostatic setup measures an indoor pedestrian scenario based on target emulation with real hardware.
+The benefit of this intermediate step towards measurements with true physical targets are that perfect ground truth is precisely available, enabling comparison to pure simulations.
+Furthermore, all hardware effects are present and the clutter from the real environment for a realistic performance.
+Our contributions are as follows: \begin{enumerate} \item to the best of our knowledge, we showcase the world's first \gls{isac} tracking based on measurements with a communication system \item we provide the detailed pipeline, from acquisition to tracking result using a state-of-the-art \acrshort{phd} filter, \item we validate our implementation end-to-end in a real-world industrial scenario with multiple emulated targets using real hardware. \end{enumerate}